remotevase/PocketMine-Server-Management-Console/README.md

 # PocketMine-Server-Management-Console
 A more friendly version of pocketmine console!

-When you click on "start.cmd" follow the instructions that are there!
+When you click on "start.bat" follow the instructions that are there!